 The Austrian Federal Railways (ÖBB) operate the Nightjet and Euronight trains (the latter together with other national railway agencies).

-ÖBB night trains typically feature three types of carriages: seats, couchettes, and sleepers.
+The ÖBB usually offer three types of carriages in their night trains: seats, couchettes, and sleepers.

-While seats are only for the bravest, couchettes and sleepers offer a more comfortable journey.
-The couchettes usually feature simple and rather narrow berths, while the sleepers boast beds with duvets and pillows and sometimes even a private bathroom.
-Couchettes can hold up to six people, whereas sleepers are private compartments for one to three people.
+Seats are for the bravest, while couchettes and sleepers provide a more comfortable journey.
+In the couchettes, you can find simple and rather narrow berths, while the sleepers are equipped with proper beds and sometimes even a private bathroom.
+Couchettes accommodate up to six people, while sleepers are private compartments for one to three people.

-They sometimes include a private bathroom or even a shower, sometimes only a sink.
+They may include a private bathroom or shower, or sometimes just a sink.

 Deutsche Bahn (DB) exited the actual night train business in 2016.
 However, it operates around a dozen Intercity and Eurocity trains that run exclusively at night.